Glossary of Academic Terminology

 An undergraduate student who has completed and earned a total of 29 semester credit hours, or less.

-An undergraduate student is considered as registered under full-time status when they are registered for more than 12 credit hours in a semester.
-Graduate students are considered under full-time status when they are registered for 9 credit hours.
-All degree-seeking students must seek approval of the appropriate office if they wish to register under less than full-time status (see Part-time Student).
-Part-time registration does impact the student's tuition and fees assessed, as well as their financial aid status (if applicable).
+An undergraduate student is considered as registered under full-time status when they are registered for 12 or more credit hours in a semester.
+Graduate students on Rice’s three semester Academic Calendar are considered under full-time status when they are registered for 9 credit hours or more.
+Graduate students on Rice’s four-term (quadmester) Academic Calendar are considered under full-time status when they are registered for 6 credit hours or more.

 General Announcements (GA)